24 Tips for Dorm Living

 1. Establish Communication with Roommates

 • Respect each other’s needs.
-As much as it is essential to establish specific rules, it’s also necessary to remember that your dormmates are individuals with their own habits and preferences.
+As much as it is essential to establish specific rules, it’s also necessary to remember that your dormmates are individuals with their own habits and tastes.
 Respecting each other’s space and lifestyle is absolutely necessary when sharing the same room.

 2. Set a Budget and Stick to It

 Most students who begin studying at university live in a college department and have no stable income.
-Having a set budget and a certain amount of money for emergencies is essential so that you don’t suddenly run out of cash at the end of the month.
+Having a set budget and a certain amount for emergencies is obligatory so that you don’t suddenly run out of cash at the end of the month.
 For that reason, knowing how to use your budget sensibly is a skill almost every college student needs to learn.
-Below are some actionable tips that will surely help you:

 1. Analyze your monthly income.
 This amount of money includes scholarships, money sent from your family members, part-time job salary, etc.